now-examples/basics/aurelia-python/README.md

-# Aurela with a Python API
+# Aurelia with a Python API

 This example shows a [Aurelia](https://aurelia.io/) project (located in `package.json`) powered by a Python API.